-You’ll be met on arrival at Delhi airport and assisted with the transfer to your hotel.
+You will be met on arrival at Delhi airport and assisted with the transfer to your hotel.
 Overnight in Delhi.

 Rajasthan Tour Itineraries -Four Corners of Rajasthan